ShahinHonarvar/Turbulence-Benchmark-v2/README.md

 ## 📂 Inside Each Question Subfolder (Qn) <a id="inside-qn"></a>

 Within each subfolder labelled `Q<n>` (where `n` is a question number between 1 and 60), there are five subfolders and multiple files.
 The pair of (*question template*, *test oracle*) for each question is available here.
 The `question.txt.template` file contains the question in English. `genparams.py` contains a function for generating unique random parameter values to replace placeholders in the template.
-With some question templates, we manually wrote **20 parameter values representing the edge cases**...
+With some question templates, we manually wrote **20 parameter values representing the edge cases**.
-When such hand-chosen parameter values were used, they are documented in a file called `manually_chosen_params.txt`.
+**When such hand-chosen parameter values were used, they are documented in a file called `manually_chosen_params.txt`**.

 Other files include:
 - `test.py.template` → template test cases.